 I explain in more detail why I recommend Dr Gary Wiren’s Golf Impact Training Bag over other similar products in my full review later on in this article (if you wish to skip straight to it, click here).

-But before I take you through the top three golf impact bags available in 2021, let’s answer a few common questions about these popular, but often misunderstood, training aids.
+But before I take you through my top three golf impact bags, let’s answer a few common questions about these popular, but often misunderstood, training aids.

 Table of contents